hipeta/cl-singleton-mixin/README.md

 ## License

-This software is released under the MIT License, see LICENSE file.
+cl-singleton-mixin is released under the MIT License, see LICENSE file.